Cleyrauz/API_JavaScript_Homework/README.md

 Learning objectives:
-practice adding event listeners to items in the DOM practice using the Leaflet maps library use documentation and online research to add features to your map
+practice adding event listeners to items in the DOM practice using the Leaflet maps library practice doing request to a API use documentation and online research to add features to your map

-Live jobs data taken from the Git API.
+Live jobs data taken from the GitHub Jobs API.

 ## Tasks: